-CD, DVD, and Blu-Ray drives are optical storage devices that enable users to transfer and read files and programs that are simply too large to be transferred via email or filesharing.
+DVD Optical drives & burners.
+Shop from DVD & Blu-Ray PC drives to satisfy your optical storage requirements.
+We carry both internal and external drive options to enable you to transfer and access files & media in any format you wish.
 Deciding which type of drive to buy depends on the how they will be used, which types of media they will read and which type of system you have at home or at work.
 We have a wide variety of internal and external drives to choose from, available for both desktop and laptop model computers.

 What are the different types of optical drives?

 The main difference between optical drives comes down to the color of the laser used, as this affects disc read/write speed, data capacity, and which type of drives can read them.

 Compact Disc (CD) drives have been standard on computers since the early 1990's, and have changed very little since their inception.
 CD drives use a near-infrared laser with a very large wavelength to read discs, which means that these discs hold the least amount of data, only around 700MB.
 On the plus side, when written as audio discs they can hold up to 80 minutes of music files, and can be read by virtually any cd player you might own, such as your car or home stereo.
 CD drives are best used in applications that involve smaller filesizes such as music, pictures, and documents.

 Digital Versatile Discs (DVD) are the next step up in optical media, using a smaller red laser to read and write data on the disc.
 DVD's can hold up to 4.7GB of data per disc, which makes them a much better choice when storing data files or transferring media.
 Though they cannot be read in traditional CD audio players, DVD's can hold entire movies and can be read in any compatible DVD player.
 DVD drives are also backwards compatible with CD's, which means you won't need separate drives for CD's and DVD's, as your DVD drive will be able to play both flawlessly.
 DVD's are best used in applications that require large amounts of storage space or involve large numbers of files.